vatesfr/xen-orchestra/doc/installation/xoa_installation.md

 Aug 14 10:59:48 xoa xo-server[394]: WebServer listening on http://0.0.0.0:80
 ```

+> Due to technical limitiations, XO-Web & XO-Server are not installed via npm in current appliances, consequently automatic updates are disabled for now.

 You can also update XOA with latest version of `xo-server` and `xo-web`.
 This time, a `npm update -g xo-web xo-server` do the job.